Peter Furia

 Biography

-Peter Furia teaches the track foundation and capstone seminar courses in GSSJ and has served as its director since its inception in 2014.
-Much of his research addresses public opinion and comparative foreign policy and utilizes survey and web data to test claims about group identity and inter-group enmity in international relations.
+Much of Pete's research addresses public opinion and comparative foreign policy and utilizes online and survey data to test claims about group identity and inter-group enmity in international relations.
 His other interests include mass-elite relations in democracies, the patriotism-cosmopolitanism debate and the history of international political thought.
 His research articles have appeared in Global Society, International Interactions, International Studies Quarterly and Polity and he has also published over a dozen book chapters and shorter articles.
 He is co-editor (with Richard Sobel and Bethany Barratt) of Public Opinion and International Intervention: Lessons from the Iraq War (Potomac 2012).
-In addition to his academic work, he has consulted on projects for GSSJ-relevant organizations ranging from the Department of Homeland Security to Oxfam America.